ShuhaibAk/ProxBalance/docs/AI_INSTALL.md

 # Install Ollama
 curl -fsSL https://ollama.ai/install.sh | sh

-# Pull a model (this will take a few minutes)
+# Pull a recommended model (this will take a few minutes)
+# Choose one based on your hardware:
+ollama pull llama3.1:8b        # Recommended - Best balance of quality/speed
+# OR
+ollama pull qwen2.5:7b         # Alternative - Good for structured output
+# OR
-ollama pull llama2
+ollama pull mistral:7b         # Alternative - Fast and capable

 # Start Ollama service (if not auto-started)
 systemctl enable ollama